Peugeot 205

-The Peugeot 205 is a supermini (B-segment) car produced by the French manufacturer Peugeot from 1983 to 1999.

-It was declared "car of the decade" by CAR Magazine in 1990.
-It also won What Car?s Car of the Year for 1984.

-The 205 was developed from 1977 as Projet M24, and introduced on 25 February 1983 as a replacement for the Peugeot 104 and Talbot Samba.
-It ended production in 1998, to be replaced by the Peugeot 206.
+The Peugeot 205 is a four-passenger, front-engine, supermini (B-segment) car manufactured and marketed by Peugeot over a sixteen-year production run from 1983 to 1999, over a single generation.
+Developed from Projet M24 and introduced on 25 February 1983, the 205 replaced the Peugeot 104 and the Talbot Samba, using major elements from their design.
+It won What Car?'s Car of the Year for 1984.
+It was also declared "car of the decade" by CAR Magazine in 1990.
+Peugeot stopped marketing the 205 in 1999 in favor of its new front-engined 206.
+The 106, which was introduced in 1991, effectively took over as Peugeot's smaller front-engined model in their lineup.
+The latter was developed as a close sibling of the Citroën AX, sharing many components and a platform that later evolved into the Citroën Saxo.

 History

 Before the 205, Peugeot was considered the most conservative of France's "big three" car manufacturers, producing large saloons such as the 504 and 505, although it had entered the modern supermini market in 1973 with the Peugeot 104.
 The genesis of the 205 lay within Peugeot's takeover in 1978 of Chrysler's European divisions Simca and the former Rootes Group, which had the necessary expertise in making small cars including the Simca 1100 in France and Hillman Imp in Britain.
 It was around this time that Peugeot began to work on the development of a new supermini for the 1980s.

 It was launched on 24 February 1983, and was launched in right-hand drive form for the UK market in September that year.
 Shortly after its launch, it was narrowly pipped to the European Car of the Year award by the similar sized Fiat Uno, but ultimately (according to the award organizers) it would enjoy a better image and a longer high market demand than its Italian competitor.
 It was one of five important small cars to be launched onto the European market within a year of each other: the other four were the Uno, the second generation Ford Fiesta, the original Opel Corsa (sold as the Vauxhall Nova on the British market) and the original Nissan Micra.
 Its launch also closely followed that of the Austin Metro and Volkswagen Polo Mk2.

 The styling of the 205 is often thought to be a Pininfarina design, although Gerard Welter claims that it is an in-house design; Pininfarina only styled the Cabriolet.
 It is often credited as the car that turned Peugeot's fortunes around.